Notable People

 Any honest profile has to include the abrupt end.

 Zucker resigned from CNN in February 2022 after acknowledging that he failed to disclose a consensual relationship with a senior executive.
-CNBC's coverage at the time made clear how sudden and destabilizing the departure felt inside the company.
+Axios coverage at the time made clear how sudden the departure felt inside the media world.
 The resignation damaged his standing, but it did not make the previous decades disappear.

 In biographies of media executives, scandal often becomes a cheap organizing principle.
 It should not here.